 This played on my mind for a while, and then driving to work, I had a lightbulb moment!
 If I wanted this work to be a success, I had to make it an everyday part what we do, it had to be embedded.
 I had to involve the people who were doing the ‘what we do’ and UX work had to become part of our culture, not just something I did in isolation.
 As a first step, I had to involve the frontline team in the work, in fact, what if they actually did some of it.
 If they were involved in research that was clearly relevant to their daily roles, if they were involved in developing our services based on the insights they discovered, it might actually work well at the BJL, it might ignite that enthusiasm and energy that I brought from UXLibs in others.
 Also as a by-product, I would be developing staff and maybe working with students in new ways might change some perceptions and as a result enhance the student experience in the library building! – That was the utopian ideal anyway.

 I started off by speaking to the head of customer services and our operations managers to form a group of around twenty people who would be interested in working with me.
-I ran two workshops, at which I spoke about why we wanted to undertake UX work, much of this things I’d spoken about before.
+I ran two workshops, at which I spoke about why we wanted to undertake UX work, much of these things I’d spoken about before.
 I then got them all to do a cognitive map and then a love/break-up letter, two of the methods I was interested in trying out.
 The response and interest was great, to be honest I wasn’t expecting it.
 They were excited to get going with some students!
 We are lucky enough to have 60 student volunteers at the BJL and I suggested that they used these students as a starting point and I would be around to support them when needed.
 Within 24 hours, I had cognitive maps, supporting notes, and love/break-up letters on my desk.
 For the first time in around ten months this work was moving forward and we were getting some good real data too!
-This enthusiasm continued and before I knew where I was we had twenty maps and love/break-up letters.
+This enthusiasm continued and before I knew where I had twenty maps and love/break-up letters.
 We also went out to our Academic Council meetings and gained another 40 love/break-up letters from there.

 I coded the maps to understand how frequently each element is drawn, based on the method described by Andrew Asher http://www.andrewasher.net/BiblioEthnoHistorioGraphy/coding-library-cognitive-maps/ .
 I dropped all the letters into NVIVO and coded those.